Fish Oil and Migraine

-Overdose of fish oil may increase the risk of bleeding or stroke.3 These are not all the possible side effects of fish oil.
-Patients should talk to their doctor about what to expect with treatment with fish oil.
+These are not all the possible side effects of too much fish oil.
+Talk to your doctor about what to expect or if you experience any changes that concern you while taking fish oil.

 Who should not take fish oil?